 Robyn Volker, from New York, wanted a small country house.
 She got in touch with Tim Steele from timsteeledesign.com who designed a small but spacious shipping container home.

 The home is built into the hillside to take advantage of the natural terrain.
-Two 40 foot containers are spread 4 foot apart to create around 800 square foot of open plan living!
+Two 40-foot containers are spread 4 feet apart to create around 800 square feet of open plan living!

 6. Manifesto House

 The Manifesto House is by far one of the most famous shipping container homes to date.
 It was made using 85% recycled/eco-friendly materials and was designed by James & Mau.

 We decided to speak with Raquel Izurzu, an architect from James & Mau, and ask her what they wished they had known before designing the Manifesto House.

 © Antonio Corcuera

 We wish we’d known that in cold climates, you need to ensure you have proper insulation to protect against condensation.

 With Manifesto House in Chile we had good results.
 The climate is not really cold or hot there.
 We only needed to put some pallets on the external walls to control the sun and some insulation.

 7. Containers of Hope